teociaps/FeatureManagement.Database/README.md

 | Key | FMDb_MyFeature | FMDb_features |

 Note that _"features"_ can be overridden when configuring cache.
-So you can have `"FMDb_your-custom-cache-key"`.
+So you can have `"FMDb_<your-custom-cache-key>"`.

 See the `FeatureCacheOptions` class for more cache-related settings.

 > [!WARNING]
 > Cache does not auto-refresh when feature values update directly in the database.
 Handle cache invalidation appropriately.

+> [!IMPORTANT]
+> When using .NET 9, cache entries will automatically leverage the unified caching approach of `HybridCache`.
+This provides multi-level caching with in-memory and distributed cache support out of the box.
+The expiration settings from `FeatureCacheOptions` (like `SlidingExpiration` and `AbsoluteExpirationRelativeToNow`) are automatically applied to the cache entries.
+This optimization happens transparently in the `CachedFeatureStore` implementation, requiring no additional configuration from you.

 ## Consumption